alejandro0619/Kanzen-CLI/readme.md

 (Move up and down to reveal more choices)
 # Move up and down with you arrows and press enter to search that book.
 I'll download javascript bible
  ➡️javascript bible Information:
-✅ Description: The JavaScript Bible, Gold Edition covers the new powerful functionality JavaScript gains with the release of the new fifth generation revisions of Internet Explorer and Netscape Communicator.
-The book includes all the great content included in the JavaScript Bible, 4th Edition, an international bestseller, plus over 400 pages of new material.
-The Gold Bible features essential new JavaScript information, additional ready -to-use JavaScript applications and scores of additional JavaScripts and Web page routines.
-This book will bring programmers and non-technical professionals, including casual programmers and scripters, painlessly up to speed on all aspects of mastering JavaScript.
-Key topics include programming fundamentals, JavaScript language elements and how to use them effectively, and how to easily and efficiently add powerful new functionality to HTML documents and Java applets.
-The JavaScript Bible, Gold Edition also comes with a Windows/Mac CD-ROM which includes over 100 sample scripts, on -screen quick-reference, and hundreds of megabytes of usable Web design elements and software.
 ✅ Extension: .pdf
 ✅ Size: 34.64 MB
 ? ➡️ Confirm to download: javascript bible (Use arrow keys)